DarKFeneR996/DCSWaypointEditor/documentation/Avionics_Setup.md

 DCSWE allows per-mode selection of format sets to update.
 That is, you can update only only AG while leaving the other setups in their default configuration.

-For MFD format setup to work correct, DCSWE expects the following initial conditions in the Viper:
+For MFD format setup to work correctly, DCSWE expects the following initial conditions in the Viper:

 - Master mode should be NAV
 - For all master modes that are to be updated, the current format selected on the left